delafu/CarND-Behavioral-Cloning-P3/writeup_report.md

 To augment the data set, I also flipped images and angles and I think It´s a very good idea to get more left curves.
 I did some tests not augmenting the images with steering angle of 0 but I got better results augmenting them

-I´m cropping all the images to only train the network with the lower side of the images.
+I´m cropping all the images to only train the network with the lower side of the images (model.py lines 29-30 56-57)

 Although I´ve implmented the generator I´m not using it in my last models because I have a GTX 1080 graphic card and 32 GB RAM computer and the generator slows down the training velocity drastically.